lainets/grade-c/README.md

     includedirs, ""
         A list or space separated string of include directories for compiling.
 Either absolute or relative to the exercise directory. testsource, None
-        Test source file.
+        A list or space separated string of test sources to be compiled.
+Either absolute or relative to the exercise directory. testsourcedir, None ("/exercise" if neither this or testsource is specified) A list or space separated string of directories of test sources to be compiled.
 Either absolute or relative to the exercise directory.
-If not specified, uses all *.cpp files found in testsourcedir testsourcedir, /exercise
-        Test source file directory.
-Either absolute or relative to the exercise directory.
-        Used only if testsource is not specified.
-        All *.cpp files found in testsourcedir are used as test sources.
+        All *.cpp and *.c files found in these directories are used as test sources.
     CPPFLAGS, ""
         Flags for the compiler used for both c++ and c files.
         `-c` and include directories defined by includedirs are always appended.